edward3862/Analogist/README.md

 ### Textual Prompting

-It is recommended for users to obtain an available OpenAI API and adding it into your environment:
+It is recommended to obtain an available OpenAI API and adding it into your environment:

 ```bash
 export OPENAI_API_KEY="your-api-key-here"